jvp963/aoc2025/README.md

     docker run --rm -i -v /path/to/script/location:/opt/ perl:advent-of-code \
         carton exec perl /opt/<script.pl>

 Also included is a shell alias that simplifies this command.
 It depends on the a certain directory structure where the scripts are located--examine the script for more info.
-It takes two positional arguments:
+It takes three positional arguments:

 - The year of the challenge (four digits)
 - The day of the challenge (two digits, zero-padded)